Fannovel16/comfyui_controlnet_aux/README.md

 * Added `resolution` option, `PixelPerfectResolution` and `HintImageEnchance` nodes (TODO: Documentation).
 * Added `RAFT Optical Flow Embedder` for TemporalNet2 (TODO: Workflow example).
 * Fixed opencv's conflicts between this extension, [ReActor](https://github.com/Gourieff/comfyui-reactor-node) and Roop.
 Thanks `Gourieff` for [the solution](https://github.com/Fannovel16/comfyui_controlnet_aux/issues/7#issuecomment-1734319075)!
+* RAFT is removed as the code behind it doesn't match what what the original code does
+* Change `lineart`'s display name from `Normal Lineart` to `Realistic Lineart`.
+This change won't affect old workflows

 # Q&A:
 * Why some nodes doesn't appear after I installed this repo?